DadeGamerNoob/graphicsInstallationInC/README.md

 ### Installations

-- when you download all files it will be like this in your <strong>default</strong> Downloads folder (for me, it's regular ol' downloads folder)
+- when you download all files it will be like this in your <strong>default</strong> Downloads folder (minus the assignment and index docs file 😅) (for me, it's regular ol' downloads folder)

   ![screenshot showing downloads folder](img/downloadLocation.png)